indieSoftware/Navigator/Sources/Navigator/Documentation.docc/Basics/Dismissible.md

 What if we don't have access to the state that triggered the original presentation?

 And what about deep-linking?
-Linking into a known location an application is easy when an application is launched, but what if the application's been running for awhile?
+Linking to a known location an application is easy when an application is launched, but what if the application's been running for a while?
 What if the user's presented a sheet or fullscreen cover view and is in the middle of doing something else?

 How do you return to a known state in the application?